miikaah/musa/README.md

 #### Playlist 2.0

--feat: Create a smaller playlist with album covers
+- feat: Create a smaller playlist with album covers

 #### Library